Tips for Parents shooting sports

 Shooting a package

-This is the bread and butter assignment for the editorial/photojournalist.
-You get a call from an editor and they have have a story on a person and want some photos to go along with the story.
+This is the bread-and-butter assignment for the editorial/photojournalist.
+You get a call from an editor who has a story about a person and wants some photos to accompany it.

-While it would be great to just hangout with a person for a week and then pick the best images, the budget is just not there for those type of coverages.
-What is typical is to talk with a subject about all that they are doing and to stay focused on what the story is all about.
+While hanging out with a person for a week and picking the best images would be great, the budget is not there for those coverages.
+It is typical to talk with a subject about everything they are doing and stay focused on the story.

 The environmental portrait

-I wanted to also show you that I shot some available light like this vertical shot here.
-I also wanted you to see why it is so important to use off camera flash as I did in the first two photos.
-The off camera flash really separates my work from so many GWCs [Guy With Camera].
+I also wanted to show you that I shot some available light, like this vertical shot.
+I also wanted you to see why using off-camera flash is so important, as I did in the first two photos.
+The off-camera flash separates my work from many GWCs [Guy With Camera].

 At Work

-I made several photos of the subject at work.
-Here he is in a team meeting with some colleagues.
-If you look at the slide show you can see some others as well.
+I took several photos of the subject at work.
+Here, he is in a team meeting with colleagues.
+Others are also included in the slide show.

 At the Gym

-I photographed the subject working out.
-I turned in photos from each thing he does at the gym.
-Now mind you I shot literally hundreds of photos and then had to go through those and eliminate all the ones where face expressions were just not good, or something may have blocked a good view of his face.
+I photographed the subject working out and turned in photos of each activity he did at the gym.
+Mind you, I shot hundreds of pictures and then had to go through them and eliminate all the ones where his face expressions were just not good or where something blocked a good view of his face.

-By the way to be sure these images were the best color I used strobes in the gym to help with color, but also freeze him and get the sharpest images I could of him working out.
-Notice the detail in the clothing of the instructor wearing all black.
+By the way, to be sure these images were the best color, I used strobes in the gym to help with color, but also freeze him and get the sharpest images I could of him working out.
+Notice the detail in the instructor’s clothing, which is all black.
 That is the clue this was not available light.

-I turned into the client 391 images in two folders: 1) Edits & 2) All the photos.
-They will probably only use three images; 1) portrait, 2) At work shot, and 3) workout photo.
-By shooting as many photos and narrowing down to capture the best expressions and best moments I am able to give the art director choices and they feel like they can then have some variety to show in the end to their audience.
+I turned in the client 391 images in two folders: 1) Edits & 2) All the photos.
+They will probably only use three images: 1) portrait, 2) at-work shot, and 3) workout photo.
+By shooting as many photos and narrowing them down to capture the best expressions and moments, I can give the art director choices, and they feel like they can have some variety to show in the end to their audience.

-In the contact sheet above you just see a very small number of photos that I turned in.
-I wanted you to see this is after I have already eliminated all the blinks and funny expressions.
-Hopefully this will let you know how important it is to shoot enough photos to be able to have a selection that shows off the subject in the best way possible.
+The contact sheet above shows just a minimal number of photos that I turned in.
+After eliminating all the blinks and funny expressions, I wanted you to see this.
+Hopefully, this will let you know how important it is to shoot enough photos to have a selection that shows off the subject in the best way possible.

 How to recover when project doesn’t go well